 But teens may soon have to look elsewhere for entry-level job experience as some industries develop high-tech alternatives to human workers.

 “The work ethic is important, but that’s lacking in many millennials,” Christen says, referring to people born from the late 1980s to around 2000.
+Generation Z follows.
 “Many of them don’t want to engage in repetitive work, and don’t feel they have to stick to a schedule.
 The fast-food industry doesn’t want to pay them to learn work ethic on the job, so it is increasingly adopting automation to cut costs.”
 The result?
 Robots are replacing humans for some of the most repetitive tasks.

 We turned to high-tech Silicon Valley in California to learn more about this robot revolution.
 A San Francisco-based company, Momentum Machines, says it has already built a working hamburger-making robot that can do the job of up to three kitchen workers, grilling a beef patty, adding lettuce, tomatoes, pickles and onions and dropping it all on a bun.
 It can reportedly produce up to 400 hamburgers per hour.
 “Our device isn’t meant to make employees more efficient,” co-founder Alexandros Vardakostas has said.
 “It’s meant to completely obviate them.”

-There’s a good chance that will happen, according to The Future of Employment, a 2013 Oxford University paper.
+There’s a good chance that will happen, according to The Future of Employment, an Oxford University paper.
 “Commercial service robots are now able to perform more complex tasks in food preparation, health care, commercial cleaning and elderly care,” write co-authors Carl Benedikt Frey and Michael A. Osborne.
 “As robot costs decline and technological capabilities expand, robots can thus be expected to gradually substitute for labor in a wide range of low-wage service occupations, where most U.S. job growth has occurred over the past decades.”
 On a scale of “0” to “1,” where 0 indicates a low probability of humans being replaced by robots or other mechanization, and 1 indicates a high probability, the category of Combined Food Preparation and Serving Workers, including fast food, is rated at .92 — almost certain replacement.